 This is a paragraph that basically expresses that the rules and methods that were followed by an auditor in the audit were set by the Generally Accepted Audit Standards.
 These were fundamentally for the intention of presenting companies a reasonable assurance that whatever is shown in their financial statements is correct.

 This segment discusses the findings of an auditor.
 An auditor writes here the matters that are important in their view for the management of a company to know.
 This is merely the summary of what has been found by an auditor, not their opinion about their findings.
 This is simply comprised of what they have assessed in their timeframe in auditing.

 This is where an auditor’s opinion is stated, whether they believe that a company’s financial statements are correct and fair and follow the accounting standards or not.
 They also state the methods used in how they have arrived at such a conclusion.

 An auditor’s name is then identified after all the information above, ensuring that it is clear that the author of the audit report is the auditor who conducted the audit himself.
 In the event that an auditor works in a third-party organization, the name of their firm needs to be included as well.

 An auditor’s signature signifies that an auditor who writes an audit report acknowledges the responsibility that they are held accountable for with regard to the results of the audit they have conducted.

 There are a lot of things to know about audit aside from its benefits.
 For you to understand more about the laws and what there is to know about the audit, you need a consultant with an experience in this field.

-You can discuss with one of our auditors in Dubai your needs or queries about audit whenever you need.
+You can discuss with one of our auditors in Dubai your needs or queries about audits whenever you need them.
 You can contact us and book a free consultation.
 We will ensure to have a team of knowledgeable individuals to assist you.